VIC.GOV.AU | Policy and Advisory Library

 Summary

-• The School Saving Bonus is a one-off $400 support for government school students from Prep to Year 12 in 2025, who are enrolled as at 18 October 2024.
+• The School Saving Bonus was a one-off $400 support for government school students from Prep to Year 12 in 2025, who were fully enrolled by 28 February 2025.

-• Non-government school students who are receiving the Camps, Sports and Excursions Fund (CSEF) in 2024 are also eligible for the School Saving Bonus.
+• Non-government school students who are receiving the Camps, Sports and Excursions Fund (CSEF) in 2025 were also eligible for the School Saving Bonus.

-• The School Saving Bonus is provided to help with the costs of uniforms, textbooks and school activities.
+• The School Saving Bonus was provided to help with the costs of uniforms, textbooks and school activities.

-• communicate to families the availability of the School Saving Bonus, noting the department will send template communications to schools
+• communicate to families the availability of the School Saving Bonus, noting the department has provided template communications to schools

 • plan, oversee and record all financial activities associated with the School Saving Bonus